lzl124631x/LeetCode/leetcode/1520. Maximum Number of Non-Overlapping Substrings/README.md

 ## Note

 Lesson learned: During the context I came up with similar idea but I was stuck at generating the smallest covering range of each character.
 When scaning within `left[i], right[i]` range for `'a' + i`, if we extend the left edge due to another character range, we need to restart the scanning from the newly extended left edge.
-This is not efficient but it does work.
+This is not efficient but it DOES work because we at most restart 25 times.

 In the above solutions, instead of generating 26 intervals, they just generate representative intervals using the starting character to ensure the uniqueness of the intervals.